lynnfaraday/aresmush.com/tutorials/code/database.md

     end

 {% tip %}
-It is common to use  <code>select</code>  and  <code>map</code>  together like this.
+It is common to use  `select`  and  `map`  together like this.
 Select will find a bunch of database objects, and map will get just the field you need from them (in this case the name).
 {% endtip %}

 ### Game Model